BabbleSim/ext_NRF52_hw_models/docs/GPIO.md

 short 0.1 1.2
 short 0.1 1.3
 ```
-To short pint 1 from port 0, to both pins 2 and 3 from port 1,<br>
+To short pin 1 from port 0, to both pins 2 and 3 from port 1,<br>

 ```
 short 1.0 0.2